Ait Attab: History

 Ait Attab valley is locally well known for its influence prior to, and resistance against French colonization.
 It is rumored in Azilal Province that the dam upstream at Bin el Ouidane was built by the French as a means of countering the valley's influence by controlling its water supply.

 Present day

 Today, Ait Attab is regionally known for the quality of its olive oil and almond harvest.
 It is also a common stopping point for tourists on their way to the waterfalls at Ouzoud.
-Nearly all Attabis speak the Moroccan dialect of Arabic.
-Furthermore, because of the area's Berber heritage, many Attabis speak the valley's dialect of Tamazight, similar to the kind spoken downstream at Bzou.
+The area is traditionally of Berber heritage; most of the Attabis speak the valley's dialect of Tamazight, similar to the kind spoken downstream at Bzou.